Davie Street Village

-The host of the most recent Winter Olympics and one of the most dramatically situated cities in the world, Vancouver ranks among Canada's top gay destinations, especially its bustling Davie Village and funky Commercial Drive - two areas popular with the GLBT set.
-This gleaming, contemporary city with a smart food scene, hip shopping, and some of the country's best museums is also perfect for outdoorsy types, with everything from pristine beaches to majestic ski areas.
+The host of the most recent Winter Olympics and one of the most dramatically situated cities in the world, Vancouver ranks among Canada's top gay destinations, especially its bustling Davie Village and funky Commercial Drive, two areas popular with the GLBT set.
+This gleaming, contemporary city with a smart food scene, hip shopping, and some of the country's best museums are also perfect for outdoorsy types, with everything from pristine beaches to majestic ski areas.
 Here's a gallery of top sights around the city, from raucous gay discos to leafy parks.

 Vancouver's West End, specifically Davie Street Village, is the anchor of the city's gay scene.
 The main thoroughfare, Davie Street (from about Granville to Jervis streets) is lined with gay-friendly businesses, including the vast majority of Vancouver's GLBT nightspots (1181 Lounge, Oasis Lounge, Score, Fountainhead Pub, The Junction, Pumpjack Pub, Numbers, and Celebrities among them).
 You'll also find several gay-friendly B&Bs on the side streets nearby.

 This centrally located neighborhood is close to much of import in Vancouver - walk a bit north and you hit English Bay and Sunset Beach, a short stroll east leads to Robson Street and the downtown business district, and it's an easy walk south to find hip Yaletown.
-And just across the Granville Bridge from the Davie Street area, you can wander around famous Granville Island and explore the attractive Kitsalano neighborhood.Continue to 2 of 41 below.
+And just across the Granville Bridge from the Davie Street area, you can wander around famous Granville Island and explore the attractive Kitsalano neighborhood.

-Kitsilano Beach Park at sunset, overlooking Georgia Strait
+Kitsilano Beach Park

 Fringing the north edge of Vancouver's lively Kitsilano neighborhood, which is just across from the Davie Street gay neighborhood via the Burrard Street Bridge, Kitsilano Beach Park (Arbutus St. and McNicoll Ave., 604-873-7000) is a beautiful spot to admire the Georgia Strait in the distance, and Stanley Park, English Bay, and the downtown skyline just to the north.
-At the park you'll also find a heated outdoor pool, tennis and basketball courts, and the Roundhouse Community Arts and Recreation Centre.
-At one end of the park, you'll also find the Vancouver Maritime Museum.Continue to 3 of 41 below.
+At the park, you'll also find a heated outdoor pool, tennis and basketball courts, and the Roundhouse Community Arts and Recreation Centre.
+At one end of the park, you'll also find the Vancouver Maritime Museum.

-Little Sister's Book & Art Emporium, the city's GLBT bookstore on Davie Street
+Little Sister's Book & Art Emporium

 One of the most successful and influential GLBT bookstores in North America, Little Sister's (1238 Davie St., 604-669-1753) has been a fixture of Davie Village since 1983.
 It functions as a de facto LGBT community resource center and meeting place in Vancouver, as well as stocking an extensive selection of gay and lesbian literature and periodicals, sex toys and vibrators, condoms and lube, porn and erotica, Pride items (rainbow flags, jewelry, cards), and underwear, T-shirts, and club wear and gear.
-The store if staffed by a friendly, helpful team of women and men, and it's a nicely laid-out, well-lighted, and centrally located spot.
+The store is staffed by a friendly, helpful team of women and men, and it's a nicely laid-out, well-lighted, and centrally located spot.

 As pleasant as the physical store is, Little Sister's has remained successful in part because of its success as an online store.
 The company has several sections on its website, including an adult store, a Pride store, a gay video store, and an event tickets center.